Use This Throwaway Bathroom Item to Grow Your Seeds

 - Make four cuts in the roll, 1/3 of the way up

 - Fold the cut area on the bottom like you would close a box (secure the bottom with some string if it refuses to stay in place)

 - Fill your new seed pots with a light potting soil, pack it down with your thumbs – it’s that simple

-Place the planted pots in a watertight container and give them a good watering.
+place the planted pots in a watertight container and give them a good watering.
 You want to completely soak the paper roll and keep it wet the whole time you are growing.
 Go lightly with the water though, you do not want them to sit in water, just to be wet.
 If the paper roll dries out, it will wick water from the soil.